-To help you make the most of your refinancing journey, we’ve put together a list of common mistakes that homeowners make.
+To help you make the most of your refinancing journey, we’ve put together a list of common mistakes that homeowners often make.
 Avoid them and you’ll be on your way to making sure that refinancing works for you and your financial situation.

 Only looking at the interest rate